sindresorhus/p-retry/readme.md

 Options are passed to the [`retry`](https://github.com/tim-kos/node-retry#retryoperationoptions) module.

-##### onFailedAttempt(error)
+##### onFailedAttempt(error, context)

 Type: `Function`

 Callback invoked on each retry.
-Receives the error thrown by `input` as the first argument with properties `attemptNumber` and `retriesLeft` which indicate the current attempt number and the number of attempts left, respectively.
+Receives the error thrown by `input` as the first argument with properties `attemptNumber` and `retriesLeft` which indicate the current attempt number and the number of attempts left, respectively.  `context` is an optional parameter passed if `options.context` is defined.  `context` would commonly be used if `onFailAttempt()` needs to affect the state of an object or invoke a method from it.
+See the "`onFailedAttempt` with context option" example above.

 ### pRetry.AbortError(message|error)